Canon 5D Mark II vs Olympus PEN-F

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark II and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 5D Mark II and PEN-F can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Olympus PEN-F Manual.

 So what conclusions can be drawn?
 Is the Canon 5D Mark II better than the Olympus PEN-F or vice versa?
 The listing below highlights the relative strengths of the two models.